 - Flexible install: self-hosted, cloud, or enterprise deployments

-- Active community support and open documentation ecosystem
+- Active community support and an open documentation ecosystem

 Cons